Alchme/WolfsCards-CardGame-AssetPack/README Elder.md

-This projects contains a set of high-res images of poker cards, for use in iOS applications.
-It also contains instructions to regenerate them at any resolution.
+This projects contains a set of high-res images of poker cards, for use in iOS applications, and now any Game Dev 3D File as well has been included.
+We also removed scripts from original source, if needed find them below:

 Original Source Credit:
 [https://github.com/Xadeck/xCards/master/]